Faculty and Staff Directory

 In addition to these fields of study, Hajdarpasic’s interests include film, museums, and other visual representations of the past; ethnography; and political theory.
 Hajdarpasic welcomes students interested in these areas and teaches courses focusing on these subjects.

-Hajdarpasic is the recipient for numerous fellowships and awards including the Social Science Research Council Book Fellowship, the American Council of Learned Societies Research Fellowship in East European Studies, German Marshall Fund Dissertation Research Fellowship, a Fulbright-Hays Doctoral Dissertation Research Abroad Fellowship, and the Andrew W. Mellon Fellowship in the Humanistic Studies.
+Hajdarpasic is the recipient for numerous fellowships and awards, including the SSRC (Social Science Research Council) Book Fellowship, the ACLS (American Council of Learned Societies) Research Fellowship in East European Studies, the German Marshall Fund Dissertation Research Fellowship, a Fulbright-Hays Doctoral Dissertation Research Abroad Fellowship, and the Andrew W. Mellon Fellowship in the Humanistic Studies.
 Prior to teaching at Loyola, Hajdarpasic served as an instructor at the University of Michigan.
 Hajdarpasic was recently featured in the Member Spotlight in AHA Today.

 HIST 102: Evolution of Western Ideas and Institutions since the Seventeenth Century